taxisuper/frontend/readme.md

 When this is done you should se a tweet rendered on the page.

-The next step is to integrate the adding of a tweet to our redux workflow.
-Instead of manually sending in some hardcoded data from a file to the component, we should be getting the tweet data from the state, and adding it through dispatching an action.
+The next step is to integrate the adding of a tweet to our redux flow.
+Instead of manually sending in some hardcoded data from a file to the component, we should be getting the tweet data from the store, and adding the tweet to the store by dispatching an action.

 You will need to do the following:

 * change the initial state from a single number (the counter) to a an empty object, in anticipation of a tweet
-* dispatch an action `'ADD_TWEET'` containing the tweet data
+* dispatch an action `'TWEET_RECEIVED'` containing the tweet data
-*

-Lets start by changing the initial state from a single number (our counter) to an empty object.
-This is done in our reducer, by using ES6 default parameter syntax as previously discussed.

-##### A note on CSS and HTML

-*Some practicalities from here on out: we've created CSS for the workshop, so you won't have to touch the CSS files at all (unless you want to spice it up with your own additions, of course).
-To make this work, we'll provide you with the HTML structure a component needs to output, or simply the CSS class name the top level node of a component.*
+* make the reducer return the received tweet as the new state

+## Task 3: Receiving real tweets from the Twitter API

-### Task 4: the beginnings of a larger application
+## Task 4: the beginnings of a larger application
 Okay, now we're showing only one tweet at a time.
 We can't really see what people are tweeting about as new tweets replace the older ones faster than we can read.
 What if we put them in a list instead?

-#### Step a: `App.jsx`
+#### Step I: `App.jsx`
-As this will be the beginnings of a larger application we want to create a root component for our app.
+As this will be the beginning of a larger application we want to create a root component for our app.
 Create this component in `containers/App.jsx`.
 This component should take a list called `tweets` as a `prop` and render an `<ul>` with the css class `tweetlist` and `<li>`s containing a `<Tweet>` for each of the tweets.

+*eksempel HTML her*

 Back in our store listener function in `index.js` we now want to render the `<App>` with all the tweets we get from the store.
 If you open the application you should see an ever growing list of incoming tweets.

-#### Step b: `react-redux`
+#### Step II: `react-redux`
 Now, we don't really want to handle store changes and rendering of the app manually (by having our own store subscriber and calling `render`), and this is where the package `react-redux` helps us. `react-redux` has a component called `<Provider>` that takes our `store` as a prop and takes care of subscribing to the store and updating its children.

 So, in `index.js`, remove the `store.subscribe` bit and replace it with

+*TODO: importering av Provider*

 ```javascript
 render(